riadjoseph/Go_Seo/README.md

 - Winning branded and non branded keywords
 - Detailed KPI insights

-**Note:** The API token for seoBusinessInsights is acquired from the environment variable BotifyAPIToken
+**Note:** The API token for seoBusinessInsights is acquired from the environment variable BotifyAPIToken.

 ## segmentifyLite
 Generates the segmentation regex for the following segments: